 Provincially, the picture is significantly different.
-The Western Cape has a full-time to part-time staff ratio of 78 : 22 - almost double the national average for part-time staff.
-The ratio for this in Northlink College is 84 : 14 which is very similar to that of the national average.
+The Western Cape has a full-time to part-time staff ratio of 78: 22 - almost double the national average for part-time staff.
+The ratio for this college is 95: 5, making the proportion of full-time to part-time staff in the college one of the most favourable in the country.